Department of Astronomy

 FAX: 734 /763-6317

-A very large, long term project combines UMRAO monitoring with kinematic information on component motions and structural evolution, and linear and circular polarization, for a flux-limited sample of about 300 flat-spectrum sources (MOJAVE) in a collaboration lead by M. Lister (Purdue) and K. Kellermann (NRAO).
+A very large, long term project combines UMRAO monitoring with kinematic information at 15 GHz on component motions and structural evolution, and linear and circular polarization, for a flux-limited sample of about 300 flat-spectrum sources (MOJAVE) in a collaboration led by M. Lister (Purdue) and K. Kellermann (NRAO).
 Maps, movies, and a more detailed description of this survey can be found at MOJAVE .
+Links to publications are also available.

 VSOP 5 GHz map of the GeV Blazar 1633+382 obtained by J. Ulvestad, T. Vestrand, G. Stacy, and J. Biretta (figure size 8 mas by 8 mas).
 The core-curved jet morphology seen here is typical of that in AGN.
 The study of this compact extragalactic source is one of many such objects included in the UMRAO variability program.

 Broadband variability data provide important constraints on jet properties, but relatively little variability information was available in the X-ray spectral band for blazars until the launch of RXTE.
-I was involved in the study of four blazars (BL Lac, 3C 273, 3C 279, and 1510-089) and of the radio galaxy 3C 111, using combined radio and RXTE monitoring data (with collaborators A. Marscher and S. Jorstad; Boston U.).
-The goals of this project were to investigate the X-ray emission mechanism and site.
-A study of the inner jet of BL Lacertae, based on optical and radio band polarimetry, broadband flux density measurements from the radio to the TeV gamma ray band, and VLBA imaging data during a recent outburst, provided evidence for the presence of an acceleration-collimation zone, a region in the jet which had only been predicted theoretically (see Nature, 452, 966, 2008).
-An analysis of broadband data for PKS 1510-089 obtained during 2008.6 to 2009.5, including Fermi gamma-ray fluxes, was recently published in ApJ: see 1510.
-A picture in which an emission feature follows a spiral path through a predominantly torroidal magnetic field pattern in the acceleration and collimation zone is proposed; over the long term the X-ray and 14.5 GHz variability correlate in this source.
-Earlier work on the radio galaxy 3C 120 revealed a temporal association between dips in the 2-20 keV X-ray flux and the ejection of new superluminal components identified from a series of 43 GHz VLBA maps.
+I was involved in the study of four blazars (BL Lac, 3C 273, 3C 279, and 1510-089) and of the radio galaxies 3C 120 and 3C 111, using combined radio and RXTE monitoring data (with collaborators A. Marscher and S. Jorstad; Boston U.).
+This project investigated the X-ray emission mechanism and site.
+A study of the inner jet of BL Lacertae in which I participated, based on optical and radio band polarimetry, broadband flux density measurements from the radio to the TeV gamma ray band, and VLBA imaging data provided evidence for the presence of an acceleration-collimation zone, a region in the jet which had only been predicted theoretically (see Nature, 452, 966, 2008).
+An analysis of broadband data for PKS 1510-089 obtained during 2008.6 to 2009.5, including Fermi gamma-ray fluxes, was published in ApJ: see 1510.
+A picture in which an emission feature follows a spiral path through a predominantly toroidal magnetic field pattern in the acceleration and collimation zone was proposed; over the long term the X-ray and 14.5 GHz variability correlate in this source.
+Work on the radio galaxy 3C 120 revealed a temporal association between dips in the 2-20 keV X-ray flux and the ejection of new superluminal components identified from a series of 43 GHz VLBA maps.
 (See Nature, 417, pp. 625-627, 2002).
-A similar association is now being sought in 3C 111, a source which exhibits persistent Fe K alpha lines, indicating that the bulk of the X-ray emission is associated with the central engine.
-A third radio galaxy, NGC 1052, also believed to show a accretion disk/jet connection is under study in a separate effort led by M, Kadler (University of Erlangen-Nuremberg, Germany) and K. Weaver (NASA Goddard).
+A similar association was found in 3C 111, a source which exhibits persistent Fe K alpha lines, indicating that the bulk of the X-ray emission is associated with the central engine.
+A third radio galaxy, NGC 1052, also believed to show a accretion disk/jet connection has been studied in a separate effort led by M, Kadler (University of Erlangen-Nuremberg, Germany) and K. Weaver (NASA Goddard).
 These high energy projects were funded in part by a series of NASA grants.
-A new study of 3C 120 (led by Chris Reynolds, Univ. of Maryland) using 2012 SWIFT monitoring data is in progress.

 Papers describing my work can be found in Selected Publications and Preprints.